Altinn/altinn-broker/README.md

 ## Postman

 Example requests using postman can be found in [altinn3-broker-postman-collection.json](/altinn3-broker-postman-collection.json).
 In order to use it, you need to [register a Maskinporten integration](https://sjolvbetjening.test.samarbeid.digdir.no/auth/login) with the scope "altinn:testtools/tokengenerator/enterprise" and use it to fill out the Postman variables "client_id", "client_kid" and "client_jwk".
+Also set the variable "resourceowner_orgnumber".
 After that, run all the requests in the folder Authenticator in order.
 This will authenticate you to to run all the other requests in the collection.

+The first time you start testing in an environment, you need to register a resource owner in Broker so that we can provision the necessary storage resources for you.
+Use the "Register Resource Owner" request in the Postman collection to do this.
+Make sure you have run the Authenticator/"Authenticate as resource owner (tjeneste-eier)" request first.

-You also need to register a resource in the Resource Registry, and use its id in the resource_id variable.
-You can use the requests in the Resource Registry folder with [the test policy](/Test/Altinn.Broker.Tests/Data/BasePolicy.xml) to do this.
+Finally, you need to register a resource in the Resource Registry.
+First set the Postman variable resource_id to some unique ID.
+You can then use the requests in the Resource Registry folder with [the test policy](/Test/Altinn.Broker.Tests/Data/BasePolicy.xml) to create and manage the resource.
+As with registering a resource owner, you need to have authenticated as a resource owner to make these requests.

 ## Local Development